 Cathal has advised clients on a range of regulatory and competition issues relating to fixed, mobile and satellite technology across developed and developing markets.

-Cathal qualified as a barrister (non-practicing) and was called to the Bar of Ireland in 2009.
-He is a telecommunications regulatory and competition lawyer and a member of our Commercial department in London.
+Cathal is a telecommunications regulatory and competition lawyer and a member of our Commercial department in London.

-His experience includes advising governments and industry players on a range of regulatory and competition issues including: the assignment and use of spectrum; access and interconnection (including IP interconnection); SMP market reviews; network neutrality; the regulation of new technologies; market collusion and the abuse of dominance.
+His experience includes advising governments and industry players on a range of regulatory and competition issues including: the assignment and use of spectrum; access and interconnection (including IP interconnection); SMP market reviews; network neutrality; the regulation of new technologies and services (including over-the-top ("OTT") and Internet of Things ("IoT") services); market collusion and the abuse of dominance.

-Cathal has also worked on the negotiation and conclusion of a variety of innovative industry agreements including mobile network (RAN) sharing and national roaming agreements, as well as on several corporate transactions in the sector.
-He completed a full-time traineeship at the European Commission where he assisted with the transposition and implementation of the EU Regulatory Framework for electronic communications at the national level.
-Cathal has also advised in other regulatory sectors, including post.
+Cathal has also worked on the negotiation and conclusion of a variety of innovative industry agreements including mobile network (RAN) sharing and national roaming agreements.
+He also regularly advises on corporate transactions in the sector, including due diligence work to determine the associated telecoms regulatory risk.
+Cathal completed a full-time traineeship at the European Commission where he assisted with the transposition and implementation of the EU Regulatory Framework for electronic communications at the national level.
+He has also advised in other regulatory sectors, including post.